skyrim23/face-recognition-using-opencv/README.md

 # Before starting:
-1.We have used android smartphone's camera as input to the program.
+1. We have used android smartphone's camera as input to the program.
 For this you have to install 'IP webcam' app from playstore (https://play.google.com/store/apps/details?id=com.pas.webcam&hl=en).

 2. Make changes in student.xls file as per your requirement.

   Run the mainfile.py file and a small gui will appear on screen.